 - Waiver Type: 1915(c)

-- Description from medicaid.gov: Provides medical respite care, personal care services, financial management services, health maintenance monitoring, home modification, intermittent intensive medical care, specialized medical care for medically fragile and technology dependent individuals, ages 0 – 21.
+- Description from medicaid.gov: Provides medical respite care, personal care services, financial management services, health maintenance monitoring, home modification, intermittent intensive medical care, and specialized medical care services to individuals who are medically fragile or who are technology dependent ages 0-21 years who meet a hospital level of care.
+This waiver operates with a concurrent 1915(b)(1) and 1915(b)(2) authority.

 - Online State Information: HCBS - Technology Assisted or Children's Resource Connection